 - During your first visit with the physical therapist, be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.

-Acknowledgments: Judith Deutsch, PT, PhD, and APTA's Section on Neurology.
+Authored by Deutsch, PT, PhD, and APTA's Section on Neurology.
 Reviewed by the MoveForwardPT.com editorial board.